 Mr. Rasmussen sees working with students who struggle with behavioral expectations as one of the most rewarding parts of his job, guiding them through their challenges and seeing them grow over the course of their four years.
 His approach to discipline and guidance is inspired by a Confucian philosophy: “Never use a cannon to kill a mosquito,” believing in using gentle guidance to encourage change.

 At North, he emphasizes that a strong school culture is driven by the people within it.
-He takes pride in creating a safe environment for learning, establishing student-driven events like bingo tournaments and cornhole matches to build community.
+He takes pride in creating a safe environment for learning, establishing student-driven events to build community.
 Open to student input and emphasizing his open door policy, he believes in listening to students and promoting a sense of pride and belonging.
 For him, academic success is about meeting students’ needs, supporting those who struggle with grades and providing guidance for freshmen transitioning to high school.

 He emphasizes the extracurricular programs at North where students are ranked in the top 20 in New Jersey for their activities.
 Mr. Rasmussen notes that the school’s athletic, theater and music programs create a culture of excellence, earning themselves many Count Basie awards and titles.
 At North, there is something for everyone, which allows students to find and pursue their passions.
 Mr. Rasmussen values North’s diversity, seeing it as broadening students’ horizons and preparing them for a world beyond high school.
 Despite reputations, he sees Middletown North as a community of resilient and hardworking students.